CSSnewbie

 box of crayons

 The @import rule is another way of loading a CSS file.
 You can use it in two ways.
-One, within the header of your document, like so:
+The simplest is within the header of your document, like so:

 <style>